-Jeremy Old is Shield’s Business Improvement Programme Specialist.
-The Business Improvement Programme (BIP) is cost-effective consultancy support for growing a business, building its value and surviving the downturn.
+Jeremy Old is a Shield Business Improvement Programme Specialist.
+The Business Improvement Programme (BIP) provides cost-effective consultancy support for growing a business with a view to building its value.
 Jeremy works with CEOs and business owners using collaborative leadership principles to be a catalyst for change and performance improvement.

 “If you are a manager or CEO of a large organisation or a small business owner, you know that being a leader can be a lonely task.
 Honest, objective feedback and guidance can be of inestimable value from an experienced third party.
 But very often it’s hard to find”, says Jeremy.